-My sets might not look pretty from the outside, but from the inside the intent to damage my fibers is so fierce that my training style keeps on allowing my to physically evolve.
+My sets might not look pretty from the outside, but from the inside, the intent to damage my fibers is so fierce that my training style keeps on allowing me to physically evolve.

 Taking a pre-workout with proven mental primers such as PurCaf, L-Tyrosine and Taurine can enhance the neurotransmitter relationship between the mind/muscle connection as well, which will improve your muscle fiber activation.
 You can go right ahead and get your Pre-Kaged for this!